 Peter McGraw is an innovative researcher who has a talent for fostering community.
-During his academic career, he has received more than 15 awards, grants and honors.
-He has published more than 30 papers in outlets such as the Journal of Consumer Research, Journal of Marketing Research, Management Science, Psychological Science, and the Journal of Personality and Social Psychology.
-His work has been covered by the BBC, NPR, MSNBC, Scientific American, Wall Street Journal, and the Financial Times.
-Most recently, McGraw made the 2013 Stylish Scientist List – probably because he likes to wear a sweater vest.
+During his academic career, he has received dozens of awards, grants and honors.
+He has published more than 40 papers in outlets such as the Journal of Consumer Research, Journal of Marketing Research, Management Science, Psychological Science, and the Journal of Personality and Social Psychology.
+His work has been covered by the BBC, NPR, MSNBC, Scientific American, Wall Street Journal, and The New York Times.
+Recently, McGraw made the 2015 Stylish Scientist List – probably because he likes to wear a sweater vest.

-McGraw has recently co-authored a book, The Humor Code: A Global Search for What Makes Things Funny.
+In 2014, McGraw published The Humor Code: A Global Search for What Makes Things Funny.

 A full list of publications is available at Professor McGraw's website.

 Ever wonder why people laugh at inappropriate comments, what makes an heirloom invaluable, or how an Olympic athlete might be unhappy to win a medal?
 These are just a few of the questions that McGraw’s research aims to answer.